ericschreiber/DPHPC23-SmokyRhino/README.md

 # Smokey Rhino

 ## SDDMMlib
 This library contains implementations for matrices and the sddmm algorithms.
-To build it go to /SDDMMlib/build and run (with true or false depending on if you want to use cuda)
+To build it go to /SDDMMlib/build and run (with true or false depending on if you want to use cuda).
+To run in debug mode add `-DCMAKE_BUILD_TYPE=DEBUG` to the cmake command.
 ```
 cmake -DUSE_CUDA=<0/1> ..
 cmake --build .